lucagius/lucagius.github.io/_research/2029-10-01-paper-title-number-2.md

 ---
-title: "Disagreement Predicts Startup Success: Evidence from Venture Competitions <br> <br> <span style='font-weight: normal; font-style: italic;'>Revise and Resubmit, Strategy Science</span>"
+title: "Disagreement Predicts Startup Success: Evidence from Venture Competitions <br> <br> <span style='font-weight: normal; font-style: italic;'>Minor Revision requested, Strategy Science</span>"
 collection: publications
 permalink: /publication/disagreement-startups
 excerpt: 'I present a new, compelling finding: the more venture competition judges disagree about the quality of a startup, the more likely the startup is to succeed.
 To explain why, I build on the notion that (i)